 This post may contain affiliate or referral codes, for which I receive a small compensation and you get a discount in exchange.
 These help support the blog, so I can keep creating content.
 I appreciate your support.

 After finishing Icehome series, I wanted to read more romance books.
 One of the characters from that series, Ashtar, is a drakoni which is a species featured and explored in Ruby Dixon’s Fireblood Dragon series.
 So, I thought I would check it out.
-All but one book has been released in the series.
-The last book is on a character I’m not a massive fan of as he’s the villain in pretty much every single book, so I’m curious how his book will go.
-Since as I said he’s the villain, and I don’t think there’s much redeeming that can happen with his character.
-But it will wrap up all the other elements that tie all the books together.
+All books have been released in the series as of March 2022.
+I figured instead of reviewing each book individually, I would share my thoughts on the series overall.

 Fireblood Dragon is a series that takes place on Earth after a rift is opened up between the world of Drakoni warriors (dragons that can shapeshift into humans) and Earth.
 Seven years have passed since that event and the world is post-apocalyptic.
 Almost all dragons are lost to the madness and chaos that rage their minds, so they have no sense of who they are anymore.
 That is until they take a mate, then their minds clear so long as their mate remains around them as an anchor.
 Some handle this better than others, and once they come to many of them have no memories of their past.
 Some recall they have lost their full name or have no knowledge of their friends/family from before the rift.